euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 The smoothed surface mesh is consequently processed by a tetrahedral meshing function to get the volumetric FE model of the organ.
-The marching cube algorithm is computationally expensive so we implemented the fast mesh generator (volumetric or surface), but it produces a mesh with stair-step surface which can not be easily smoothed.
+The marching cubes algorithm is computationally expensive so we implemented the fast mesh generator (volumetric or surface), but it produces a mesh with stair-step surface which can not be easily smoothed.
 The fast generator is mainly used for testing purposes or for quick